abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 Unknown causes.
 Open an [issue](https://github.com/sbcgua/ajson/issues).

 `Namespace { namespace } does not exist.
-Create it in transaction SE03`
+Pull it first (or create it in transaction SE03)`

 If repository objects are based on a namespace, the namespace must be created first before other objects can be pulled.
-Either perform
-*Advanced > Selective Pull* and pull *only* the namespace, or create the namespace in transaction `SE03` manually.
+Either pull *only* the namespace, or create the namespace in transaction `SE03` manually.

 `Namespace { namespace } is not modifiable.
 Check it in transaction SE03`

 Set the namespace to `modifiable` in transaction `SE03`.

+`Package { package } is not in namespace { namespace }.
+Remove repository and use a different package`

+The root package of a repository must adhere to the naming convention of the namespace used in the repository.
+Use "Advanced > Remove" to remove the repository and create the repository again with a package name that begins with `/namespace/`.

 ### Technical Details